-Prime Minister Donald Tusk visited the Baltic Towers factory in Gdańsk, which will start the production of offshore wind towers next week, employing 500 qualified employees.
-The 6.2 ha facility was built in 13 months and is the largest and most modern factory of this type in Poland, prepared for the production of towers with a length of up to 50 me weight up to 500 tons.
-Tusk emphasized the importance of Polish offshore for cheap and safe energy and the role of local companies and technologies in this project.
-ARP president Wojciech Balczun indicated that the investment is part of the development of industry and public-private cooperation.
-Baltic Towers is ready to carry out orders related to turbines up to 15 GW and is looking for machine operators at work at the plant.
+Prime Minister Donald Tusk visited the Baltic Towers factory in Gdańsk, which will begin producing offshore wind towers next week, employing 500 skilled workers.
+The 6.2-hectare facility took 13 months to complete and is the largest and most modern factory of its kind in Poland, capable of producing towers up to 50 meters long and weighing up to 500 tons.
+Tusk emphasized the importance of Polish offshore wind energy for affordable and secure energy and the role of local companies and technologies in this project.
+Wojciech Balczun, President of the Industrial Development Agency (ARP), emphasized that the investment is consistent with industrial development and public-private cooperation.
+Baltic Towers is ready to fulfill orders for turbines with a capacity of up to 15 GW and is seeking machine operators to work at the facility.

 Source: PAP

-On Thursday, May 15 in Szczecin, the 11th International Maritime Congress began with the participation of Prime Minister Donald Tusk, who announced the implementation of the "Polish sea" program and the repolonization of the maritime sector, including the construction of ships in Polish shipyards.
-The announced investments included Construction of a new sailing ship - a successor to the gift of youth - and a new unit for the Maritime University of Technology in
+On Thursday, May 15, the 11th International Maritime Congress began in Szczecin, with the participation of Prime Minister Donald Tusk, who announced the implementation of the "Polish Sea" program and the re-Polonization of the maritime sector, including the construction of ships in Polish shipyards.
+Among the announced investments was the construction of a new sailing ship – the successor to the Dar Młodzieży – and a new vessel for the Maritime University of Technology in Szczecin

 Szczecin.
-The Ministry of Infrastructure, in turn, announced the construction of a container terminal in Świnoujście, the modernization of "Nadodrzanka" and the construction of a tunnel near the Oder.
-During the congress, an informal meeting of EU ministers for maritime economy took place and 12 thematic panels were planned with the participation of over 70 experts.
+The Ministry of Infrastructure announced the construction of a container terminal in Świnoujście, the modernization of the "Nadodrzanka" (Nadodrzanka) and the construction of a tunnel under the Oder River.
+The congress also included an informal meeting of EU maritime affairs ministers, and 12 thematic panels with over 70 experts were planned.

 Photo: Sławomir Lewandowski

-During Stena Line Baltic Business Conference Gdynia 2025, the 30th anniversary of the Gdynia-Karlskrona ferry connection was celebrated, which served over 12 million passengers and 2.5 million vehicles.
-Its strategic importance for Polish-Swedish cooperation and the development of the Baltic region was emphasized, recalling the dynamic development of infrastructure, including a modern ferry terminal in Gdynia, put into use in 2020.
-Experts have noticed the increase in commercial exchange by over 40% in the last decade and changing trends in tourism and logistics, especially in intermodal transport.
-The involvement in pro -ecological activities, including reduction of CO2 emissions by 30% and the implementation of innovative energy solutions on ferries, was also emphasized.
-The conference confirmed the key role of this merger in strengthening regional integration and strengthening economic cooperation.
+The Stena Line Baltic Business Conference Gdynia 2025 celebrated the 30th anniversary of the Gdynia-Karlskrona ferry service, which has served over 12 million passengers and 2.5 million vehicles.
+Its strategic importance for Polish-Swedish cooperation and the development of the Baltic region was emphasized, highlighting the dynamic development of infrastructure, including the modern Gdynia ferry terminal, which opened in 2020.
+Experts highlighted the increase in trade by over 40% over the last decade and the changing trends in tourism and logistics, particularly in intermodal transport.
+The commitment to environmentally friendly activities was also highlighted, including a 30% reduction in CO2 emissions and the implementation of innovative energy solutions on ferries.
+The conference reaffirmed the key role of this service in strengthening regional integration and strengthening economic cooperation.

 Photo GospodarkaMorska.pl

-Prime Minister Donald Tusk announced that Euroterminal Sławków will become the largest transhipment logistics hub in Europe, increasing transhipment abilities from 285 thousand. up to over 500 thousand TEU annually.
-Located at the interface of broad -gauge and normal -gauge railway lines, the terminal will be an important point for the transport of goods between Asia and Europe and a key element in the reconstruction of Ukraine.
-Investments implemented by the Industrial Development Agency reach about PLN 180 million for the second stage of expansion, with plans for further development worth over EUR 1 billion.
-The Minister of Infrastructure Dariusz Klimczak emphasized that the expansion of the terminal is one of the most important investments in Polish logistics, which is part of a wider transport network of the country.
-Euroterminal is to become a strategic transhipment center, generating significant profits and supporting the development of the region and the Polish economy.
+Prime Minister Donald Tusk announced that Euroterminal Sławków will become the largest logistics hub in Europe, increasing its annual capacity from 285,000 to over 500,000 TEU.
+Located at the intersection of broad-gauge and standard-gauge railway lines, the terminal will be a key hub for the transport of goods between Asia and Europe and a key element in Ukraine's reconstruction.
+Investments by the Industrial Development Agency (ARP) total approximately PLN 180 million for the second phase of expansion, with plans for further expansion worth over EUR 1 billion.
+Minister of Infrastructure Dariusz Klimczak emphasized that the terminal expansion is one of the most important investments in Polish logistics, fitting into the country's broader transport network.
+Euroterminal is intended to become a strategic transshipment center, generating significant profits and supporting the development of the region and the Polish economy.